Almond-Orange Bostock Pastries

 Directions

-2. Day of Baking: Bloom yeast in 2 T. water at 107⁰ F. All remaining liquids (eggs, oil, and orange flower water) should be about 60⁰ F.
+2. Day of Baking: Bloom yeast in water.
+All remaining liquids (eggs, oil, and orange flower water) should be about 60⁰ F.

 3. In the bowl of a mixer, combine eggs, olive oil and orange water.
 Mix with paddle attachment.
-Add starter dough (Biga) and beat slowly until loose and fairly uniform.
-Change to dough hook and add flour, sugar, salt, and yeast (don’t let salt and yeast touch).
+Add starter dough (Biga) and beat until loose and fairly uniform.
+Change to dough hook and add flour, sugar, salt, and yeast (don’t let salt and yeast touch before mixing).
 Mix for 4 minutes.
 Add softened butter to dough in 4 stages, incorporating each before adding more.
-Mix dough until gluten fully develops – the dough will be smooth and soft.
+Mix dough until gluten fully develops, 8-12 minutes.
+The dough will be smooth and soft.
 When you pull off a piece, it will pull into a “window” rather than breaking.
 Add the anise seed and candied orange peel and mix on low until combined.
 When you remove the hook, it should come out completely clean.
+The dough will be sticky.

 4. Place in an oiled bowl, cover with plastic.
 Let proof 2 hours in a warm, draft-free place.